mathieugouin/hello-world/README.md

 ## Merging
 Merge branch1 into master:
-`git checkout master && git merge branch1`
+`git checkout master && git merge --no-ff branch1`

 Merge branchX into a single commit (will not be shown as merged) `git merge --squash branchX`